rahulwaykos/kubernetes/kubectl-plugin.md

 fi

 ```
 Save this in kubectl-greetings and run following command to make it executable.
-After that move this file to anywhere in you `PATH` with `mv` command.
+After that move this file anywhere in you `PATH` with `mv` command.
 ```
 # chmod +x kubectl-greetings
 ```